In this lesson we will look at Python functions:

 A function encapsulates some program logic - the code required to do some particular thing.
 It hides the code so that you can make use of the functionality without having to know or care what is happening inside the function.
 This allows the programmer to:

-This applies to the Python built-in functions, and also to other functions that exist in optional Python libraries that you can install, and also to code that you might write yourself.
+This applies to the Python built-in functions and other functions that exist in optional Python libraries that you can install.
+It also applies code that you might write yourself.

 You already know how to call a function, we have done it quite a few times so far.
 But now we will look at it in a bit more detail.